|

 the process through the metal detector.
 We can follow the guidelines for what

 we pack and how we pack it, to make the inspection easier for the screeners.
+Many of these guidelines come directly from

 the Transportation Security Administration (TSA).
 Created in November 2001